Skip to content

 Contact person: antti.sekki@laurea.fi

-The 3AMK consortium (Laurea, Haaga-Helia and Metropolia) also offers joint studies in the field of entrepreneurship.
-3AMK entrepreneurship courses are available on the 3AMK website.
+The 3AMK consortium (Laurea, Haaga-Helia and Metropolia) also offers joint studies in entrepreneurship.
+3AMK's entrepreneurship courses can be found on the 3AMK website.

 More information: